danish0406/sales-dwh/README.md

-Sales Data Warehouse (SalesDWH)
+# Sales Data Warehouse (SALESDWH)
-Overview

-SalesDWH is a structured Sales Data Warehouse project designed to store, clean, and analyze sales data for business intelligence and reporting purposes.
-The project follows standard data warehousing principles and is suitable for analytics, dashboards, and decision-making use cases.

-This repository demonstrates practical skills in SQL, data modeling, and analytics-oriented system design, which are directly relevant to Business Analyst, Data Analyst, and Consulting roles.

-Objectives

-Centralize sales data from multiple sources

-Enable fast and reliable analytical queries

-Support KPIs such as revenue, growth, and performance trends

-Build a foundation for BI tools and reporting

-Tech Stack

-Database: MySQL

-Language: SQL , Python

-Modeling: Star Schema

-Tools: VS Code, Git, GitHub
+The Sales Data Warehouse (SALESDWH) project is a modular ETL pipeline designed to extract, transform, and load raw sales data into a structured, analytics-ready data warehouse.
+Built with a clean separation of concerns, it includes components for data extraction, cleaning, transformation, and orchestration, following a star schema design with fact and dimension tables.
+The system enables efficient business intelligence, reporting, and data analysis by converting disparate sales data into a unified, query-optimized repository.
+With support for configuration management, testing, and environment isolation, it provides a scalable and maintainable solution for sales analytics and data-driven decision-making.

+## 📁 Project Structure